 - Positive and Negative Reinforcement

-Positive reinforcement has gained popularity because it creates a positive learning environment preferred by parents at home and teachers in the classroom.
+This conditioning method has gained popularity over other operant conditionings, because it creates a positive learning environment preferred by parents at home and teachers in the classroom.

 Positive Reinforcement Examples

 A dog trainer gives his dog a treat every time it raises its paw after the trainer raises his hand.
-Now, whenever the trainer raises his hand, the dog also raises his paw, even though no treats are given.
+Now, whenever the trainer raises his hand, the dog also raises his paw, even when there are no treats.

 Positive reinforcement works on adults, too.
 Companies often use bonuses as incentives for workers to spend more time and energy on their job.